AppFair/appfair.github.io/index.md

 ### Can I create App Extensions?

-Since the `project.xcodeproj` is not modifiable, any extensions that are added to your project will not be built by the `integrate-release` phases, and so cannot be included in the catalog.
+Since the `project.xcodeproj` is not modifiable, any extensions that are added to your project will not be built by the `integrate-release` stages, and so cannot be included in the catalog.

 For this reason, extensions are not yet supported.